Collision trajectories and regularisation of two-body problem on $S^2$: Introduction

 \section{Introduction}

 In the standard formulation of the $N$-body problem on any surface $M$ the phase space is taken to be $T^{\ast}(M^N\backslash \Delta)$, where $\Delta$ is the set of all $N$-tuples of points with two or more coinciding entries.
-Putting it in a more straightforward way, in the standard formulation of the $N$-body problem excludes any collisions.
+Putting it in a more straightforward way, the standard formulation of the $N$-body problem excludes any collision.

-This 'patchy' phase space arrangement immediately begs the question of how the bodies behave when on collision orbits or in their immediate vicinity.
-The standard methods of answering these questions include finding the $\omega-$limit set of the variables of the system as it tends to a collision and the regularisation of the Hamiltonian vector field.
+This non-compact phase space arrangement immediately begs the question of how the bodies behave when on collision orbits or in their immediate vicinity.
+A possible approach to these questions include finding the $\omega-$limit set of the variables of the system as it tends to a collision and the regularisation of the Hamiltonian vector field.

 Naturally, the first works of this kind discuss the Kepler problem in the plane: see \cite{frauenfelder2018restricted} for the general overview and e.g. \cite{milnor1983geometry, levi1920regularisation} for details.